Kray twins: Alliance with the American Mafia

 During the 1960s, the Kray twins formed an alliance with the Commission, the governing body of the American Mafia.
-The brothers were in contact with Meyer Lansky and Angelo Bruno, two New York mafiosi who were looking to invest in London's nightclubs and casinos to engage in money laundering.
+The brothers were in contact with Meyer Lansky and Angelo Bruno, two U.S. gangsters who were looking to invest in London's nightclubs and casinos to engage in money laundering.
 Similar establishments in Havana had long served that purpose, but after the Cuban Revolution in 1959 led to their closure, the Mafia considered London as an alternative.
 The belief that the Krays were able to influence the British government by blackmailing political figures such as Boothby made them attractive as prospective partners.
 Both Lansky and Bruno were considered to be diplomatic figures by the standards of American organised crime, and were felt to be the most qualified to negotiate with the mercurial and irascible Krays.

 The conduit between Lansky and the Krays was George Raft, a declining Hollywood actor whom the Krays idolised for his performance as the hitman Guino Rinaldo in the film Scarface (1932).
 With his career essentially over, Raft had moved to London in 1965 with the hope of finding roles in European films.
 Lansky had opened the Colony Sports Club in London and installed Raft as its nominal owner, partly to avoid the attention of British authorities and partly to gain the attention of gamblers.
 The club was marketed not so much at British gamblers but rather at older, wealthy American tourists.
 The Krays were hired to provide "protection" at the club, being paid £500 per week to provide thugs from "the Firm" to act as security.
 An attempted meeting between Ronnie, Lansky, and Bruno in New York was aborted when US immigration authorities denied him entry.